nf-core/airrflow/docs/usage.md

 #### UMI barcode is provided in the index file

-If the UMI barcodes are provided in an additional index file, please provide it in the column `filename_I1` in the input samplsheet.
-You can optionally set the `--index_file` parameter.
+If the UMI barcodes are provided in an additional index file, please provide it in the column `filename_I1` in the input samplesheet and additionally set the `--index_file` parameter.
 Specify the UMI barcode length with the `--umi_length` parameter.
 You can optionally specify the UMI start position in the index sequence with the `--umi_start` parameter (the default is 0).

 For example: